Key Concepts

 Avoided Emissions

 Avoided emissions refer to the reduction in greenhouse gas (GHG) emissions achieved by replacing a higher-emitting activity, technology, or process with a lower-emitting alternative.
-They quantify the emissions that would have occurred under a business-as-usual scenario, providing a forward-looking metric to evaluate the climate impact of innovative solutions.
-They can also be used to measure the realized emissions avoided due to an intervention that already occurred.
-Different methodologies use a variety of terms to describe avoided emissions, reflecting differences in audience, use case, and reporting needs.
-Koi is agnostic to these distinctions and uses the terms annual impact and cumulative impact to flexibly represent avoided emissions in both backward- and forward-looking contexts, at either the technology or company scale.
+They quantify the emissions that would have occurred under a business-as-usual or most likely alternative scenario, providing a forward-looking metric to evaluate the climate impact of innovative solutions beyond their own footprint.
+With a stable modeling approach, this metric can be used to measure the real or “realized” avoided emissions due to an intentional intervention that has occurred.
+Different methodologies use a variety of terms to describe avoided emissions, reflecting differences in audience perspectives, use cases, scope and reporting needs.
+Koi is agnostic to these distinctions and uses the terms annual impact and cumulative impact to flexibly represent avoided emissions in both backward- and forward-looking contexts.

 Unit Impact

 Unit Impact refers to the avoided emissions associated with a single unit of a technology, process, or activity.
 By quantifying the emissions reduction achieved by deploying a specific solution, unit impacts provide a standardized metric for comparing the climate benefits of diverse technologies.
-Unit impacts are typically expressed in terms of greenhouse gas emissions avoided per unit of output or activity (e.g., tons of CO2 equivalent per megawatt-hour of electricity generated).
+Unit impacts are typically expressed in terms of greenhouse gas emissions avoided per unit of output or activity (e.g., metric tons of CO2 equivalent per megawatt-hour of electricity generated).
+In this way, the “unit” in unit impact is synonymous with the more technically precise term “functional unit” used by LCA practitioners, and described in more detail below.

 Avoided Emissions Factors (AEFs) are another way of expressing the same underlying metric as Unit Impact.
-While "Unit Impact" is often used in technical or methodological contexts (for example, by Project Frame), "AEFs" are may referenced by organizations for standardized reporting and comparison (primarily within the AEFDi).
+While "Unit Impact" is often used in technical or methodological contexts (for example, by Project Frame), "AEFs" may be referenced by organizations for standardized reporting and comparison.
 Both terms quantify the emissions avoided per unit of activity or output, but may be preferred by different audiences or target groups depending on context and familiarity.
-For more details on these methodologies, see the Methodology Alignment page.
+For more details on these methodologies, please see the Methodology Alignment page.

 Solution Scale